-Western Reserve Hospital offers a 5 year residency program in Orthopedic Surgery as outlined by the American Osteopathic Association Committee on Post Doctoral Training and the American Osteopathic Board of Orthopedic Surgery.
-The WRH administration, Graduate Medical Education Department, and orthopedic faculty are committed to provide the necessary training and resources in the development of competent Osteopathic specialists in Orthopedic Surgery.
-Past graduates have obtained fellowship training opportunities in total joint, sports medicine, spine, hand/upper extremity, trauma and pediatric orthopedics.
+Western Reserve Hospital offers a 5 year residency program in Orthopedic Surgery as outlined by the Accreditation Council for Graduate Medical Education (ACGME).
+The WRH administration, Graduate Medical Education Department, and orthopedic faculty are committed to provide the necessary training and resources in the development of competent physicians in Orthopedic Surgery.
+Past graduates have obtained fellowship training opportunities in total joint replacement, sports medicine, spinal surgery, hand/upper extremity, trauma and pediatric orthopedics.

-The WRH Orthopedic Surgery Residency is a highly competitive, excellence-driven program where residents develop efficient, comprehensive, diagnostic and clinical reasoning skills in a progressive fashion during their 5 years of training.
-Beginning the first week of residency, residents are taught to develop an understanding and correlation of laboratory procedures, including clinical laboratory, radiological, pathological, and nuclear departments.
+The WRH Orthopedic Surgery Residency is a highly competitive, excellence-driven program where residents develop efficient diagnostic and clinical reasoning skills in a progressive fashion during their 5 years of training.
+Our residents are taught to develop an understanding and correlation of laboratory procedures, including clinical laboratory, radiological, pathological, and nuclear departments.
 The program teaches the understanding of the musculoskeletal system and the roles that pathologic processes play in the development of disease, along with inclusion of osteopathic tenets in patient care.